The Full Symmetric Toda Flow and Intersections of Bruhat Cells: Proof of the main result

-\paragraph{Acknowledgments} The authors thank Sergey Loktev, Vladimir Rubtsov, Evgeniy Smirnov for useful discussions.
-The work of Yu.B.
-Chernyakov was partly supported by the grant RFBR-18-01-00461.
-The work of G.I Sharygin was supported by RNF grant 16-11-10069.
-The work of A.S.
-Sorin was supported by the DFG Grant LE 838/12-2.
-The work of D.V.
-Talalaev was supported by the RFBR grant No. 17-01-00366A.
+The authors thank Sergey Loktev, Vladimir Rubtsov, Evgeniy Smirnov for useful discussions.
+The authors would like to express their gratitude to the anonymous referee, whose remarks have helped us to improve the presentation of this paper.

+The work of Yu.B.~Chernyakov was partly supported by the grant RFBR-18-02-01081.
+The work of G.I.~Sharygin was partly supported by the grant RFBR-18-01-00398.
+The work of D.V.~Talalaev was partly supported by the grant Leader(math) 20-7-1-21-1 of the foundation for the advancement of theoretical physics and mathematics ``BASIS'' and within the framework of a development program for the Regional Scientific and Educational Mathematical Center of the Yaroslavl State University with financial support from the Ministry of Science and Higher Education of the Russian Federation (Agreement No.~075-02-2020-1514/1 additional to the agreement on provision of subsidies from the federal budget No.~075-02-2020-1514).